ynput/ayon-documentation/website/docs/addon_version_control_admin_get_started.md

 This approach allows to copy version control not only in AYON, where each publish results in new version of published product, but committing this version directly to Perforce.

-That way versions of particular product are separately kept in Perforce, from which ordinary Perforce tools could be used (P4V) to pull latest version of published product.
+The products with versions are separately kept in Perforce, from which ordinary Perforce tools could be used (P4V) to pull latest version of published product.

 Profiles could be used to limit which published products should be committed to Perforce.